California has a wide variety of tenant-protection laws. As a tenant in

 Protecting Tenant Rights

 Allen, Semelsberger & Kaelin LLP, we have been handling

 landlord-tenant law cases since 1987, and our team helps all kinds of tenants.

 We have a special passion for

-mobile home law, so our landlord tenant lawyers are well-equipped to handle claims for
+mobile home law, so we are well-equipped to handle claims for mobile home residents.

 Whether you rent an apartment, rental unit, or space in a mobile home park,

 we are prepared to help you stand up for your rights.

 Call us at (888) 998-2031 or contact us online